 About My Photography

 I love being in the wild—amongst trees, along shorelines, on mountain tops, and my photography reflects that.
 I guess I'd call myself a landscape photographer since that seems to have been my main passion since the mid 1980's.
-Whenever I'm in nature you can be sure that I'll be photographing the beauty with whichever camera I have with me—be it a 4x5 or 8x10 camera, an old medium format camera, or even just my iPhone.
+Whenever I'm in nature you can be sure that I'll be photographing the beauty with whichever camera I have with me—be it a 4x5 or 8x10 camera, an old medium format camera, digital cameras, or even just my iPhone.
 My landscape collection covers areas in Wisconsin, Michigan, Minnesota, Iowa, Colorado, Utah, New Mexico and more.

 Sometimes those landscapes include the manmade landscape since I've always had an interest in crumbling old buildings.
 My current photo studio resides in a wonderful old factory building which has been the source of much of my recent "industrial" photography.